PX4/PX4-user_guide/en/assembly/_assembly.md

 ![Servo wiring](../../assets/assembly/servos.png)

-Servos usually have a three wire connector that provides both power and PWM control signals (the middle pin is the power/voltage high).
+PWM servos have a three wire connector that provides both power and PWM control signals (the middle pin is the power/voltage high).
+You can connect the servo outputs to any pins or bus you like, and later on configure what the output actually does in PX4.

+The power rail cannot be powered by the FC itself!
-A battery elimination circuit is used to provide a regulated voltage from the battery, at the level expected by your servos.
-This is connected to the middle "Power" rail on the PWM output bus and powers all connected servos.
+A battery elimination circuit may be used to provide a regulated voltage from the battery to the middle "Power" rail on the PWM output bus, which in turn powers all connected servos.

 ::: warning
-The power rail cannot be powered by the FC itself!
+The power rail can only have the one voltage provided by your BEC.
-It can only have the one voltage provided by your BEC, so either use servos that all accept the same voltage, or you'll need to separately power any others that use a different voltage.
+If you don't use servos that all accept the same voltage, you'll need to separately power those that use a different voltage.
 :::

-As for motors, you can connect the servo outputs to any pins or bus you like, and configure what the output actually does in PX4.

 <div v-if="(($frontmatter.frame === 'Plane') || ($frontmatter.frame === 'VTOL'))">